 Pastoral Fellow

 We are delighted to be welcoming Pr.
 Peg Otte as our Pastoral Fellow.
-A longtime friend and regular guest pastor at St. Paul’s over the years, Pr.
-Peg will be leading us in worship throughout the autumn season (Sept.
-17 – Nov.
-26), including for our much-beloved Season of Creation services over the next 4 weeks.
 Pr.
 Peg, whom many at St. Paul’s know well, previously served here in 2019 as a part-time interim after Pr.
 Tim McKenzie moved to North Carolina.
 Pr.
 Peg and her husband Randy are long-time Evanston residents who raised their three now-adult children here.
 Pr.
 Peg previously served at Lutheran Church of the Good Shepherd in Prospect Heights and St. John’s Lutheran Church in Wilmette, has served as an interim minister in this synod, and each winter, serves at Shepherd by the Sea, a joint Episcopal/Lutheran congregation in Gualala, California.
-She has just completed a summer leading Concordia Lutheran Church in Chicago during the summer sabbatical leave of their pastor.
-Pr.
-Peg has a particular love for leading worship in the Season of Creation – in fact, she has introduced this liturgy to other congregations where she’s served – and she is thrilled to be with us this year for our 2023 Season of Creation.

 CARE & OUTREACH MINISTER: